SuperOfficeDocs/superoffice-docs/user-guide/en/company/includes/company-fields.md

 8. In the **Our Contact** field, your name will be displayed automatically.
 Clicking the arrow brings up a list box where you can choose the name of someone else from your organization.

-9. In the **Category** field, select the category to which the company belongs, from a predefined list of categories.
+9. In the **Category** field, select the category the company belongs to from a predefined list of categories.
 Click the arrow to show the category list.
 This field is mandatory – if you leave it blank you will not be able to save the company.

 10. The **Code** field automatically suggests a code for the company that you are creating (after you click **Save**).
 The code is based on the company name.
 However, you can enter a different code.